theresarocha/theresarocha/README.md

 - 👩‍🏫 Worked as an English teacher
 - 💖 Love teaching and sharing knowledge
 - 👩‍🍳 Love cooking although I'm not a pro
-- 🎬 I like doramas and k-pop music

 ### Skills - Learning and improving 👩‍💻